 Tool Requirements: Intermediate

 Time: One day

 Portable Table-Mounted Mag Vise for AR-15 Pistols & Rifles

 After looking at regular C-clamps and not being too enthusiastic about the options, I decided that, for the cost, I might as well use a monitor stand table-clamp.
-Given how strong and wide it was, it was likely to be plenty sturdy and wide, which would make the mod a lot easier.
+Given how strong and wide it was, it was likely to be plenty sturdy and wide.
+That’s going to make the mod a lot easier.

 What You’ll Need

-- Wheeler Delta Series Mag Well Vise Block – 156211 – This is the main part, as you can imagine.
-It is pretty economical, adjustable, and can be used for dry firing or bolt work, among other things.
+- Wheeler Delta Series Mag Well Vise Block – 156211 – This is the main component of the portable table-mounted mag vise, as you can imagine.
+It is pretty economical, adjustable, and can be used for dry firing or bolt work.
+Among other things.
 That makes it the perfect choice.
 If you are okay with simply installing it permanently or drilling your table to mount it, then this would be all you’d need.
 Regrettably I was going to have to take it one step further.

 - LCD Monitor Desk Mount Stand – After looking at the options (mostly C clamps), I decided that for the money, a monitor mount is the cheapest and best way to go.
 With it, you get a beefed up clamp which wouldn’t damage the table, and also has a wide base wide that the mag will vise can be directly mounted to.
 It was also cheap enough to buy the whole thing just to use the clamp, and keep the rest as scrap metal for other projects.
 Though given how you only need the optional base, after cannibalizing it you can still use it as a monitor stand if you want.
 It was definitely the right solution for this project.